JeenYung/MyFirstRespository/README.md

 # MyFirstRespository
-This is my first step to learn to use GitHub
+This is my first step to learn to use GitHub!